DoMinhCat/Project_GamingSphere/README.md

 * **Backend :**
     * PHP
     * MySQL
-    * PHPMailer : Bibliothèque PHP pour l'envoi d'emails (gestion des inscriptions, réinitialisation de mot de passe, etc.).
+    * PHPMailer : A PHP library for sending emails (managing registrations, password resets, etc.).
-    * Stripe API : Une plateforme qui permet de mettre en place un système de paiement (monnaie virtuelle, paris)
+    * Stripe API : A platform that allows for the implementation of a payment system (virtual currency, betting).
-    * DomPDF : Un convertisseur HTML vers PDF (export des informations)
+    * DomPDF : A HTML to PDF converter (exporting information).
-* **Hébergement :**
+* **Hosting :**
-    * OVH VPS : Serveur privé virtuel utilisé pour héberger l'application.
+    * OVH VPS: A virtual private server used to host the application.

-## Utilisation
+## Usage

-Le site Gaming Sphère vise à offrir une expérience utilisateur intuitive pour les gamers.
-Les utilisateurs pourront :
+Gaming Sphere aims to provide an intuitive user experience for gamers.
+Users will be able to:

-* Parcourir et acheter des produits dans le magasin en ligne.
+* Browse and purchase products in the online store.
-* Lire les dernières actualités du monde du jeu vidéo.
+* Read the latest news from the world of video games.
-* Participer à des discussions sur le forum.
+* Participate in discussions on the forum.
-* Envoyer et recevoir des messages privés.
+* Send and receive private messages.
-* Proposer et effectuer des échanges de jeux et de skins avec d'autres membres.
+* Propose and perform trades of games and skins with other members.
-* Engager leurs crédits sur les résultats de tournois organisés.
+* Stake their credits on the outcomes of organized tournaments.
-* Participer aux tournois organisés en solo ou en équipe, gagner des crédits échangeables contre des achats sur le site.
+* Participate in organized tournaments solo or as a team, earning credits exchangeable for purchases on the site.

-## Auteurs
+## Contributors

 * Minh Cat DO
 * Paul SAINCTAVIT
 * Maxime OLIVEIRA

   <br>
-  Étudiants de première année à l’ESGI Paris, promo 2024-2025.
+  1st year students at ESGI Paris, 2024-2025.